As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Best Rock Hammers For Rockhounding

-When you are looking for a rock hammer, you do not want it to be made out of cheap or soft materials.
-This hammer will be consistently in contact with strong minerals and you do not need it to fold under pressure.
+When looking for a rock hammer, you do not want it made of cheap or soft materials.
+This hammer will be consistently in contact with solid minerals; you do not need it to fold under pressure.

-There are different types of rock hammers that include:
+There are different types of rock hammers, including:

-- Pointed-Tip (Hard Rock Hammers): Used for harder rocks that you will need to take a closer look into to identify.
-If it is a rock that can be held in your hands and you need to crack it, this rock hammer would be your best bet.
+- Pointed-Tip (Hard Rock Hammers): Used for harder rocks that you will need to look closely into to identify.
+If a rock can be held in your hands and you need to crack it, this rock hammer would be your best bet.

 - Chisel-Edge (Soft Rock Hammers): Softer rocks do not need that much pressure to open or crack.
-The chisel-tip allows you to pry or crack open the mineral enough for you to peer into it.
+The chisel tip allows you to pry or break open the mineral enough to peer into it.
 Also, minerals that are a bit more delicate will benefit from this choice in rock hammers.

-- Crack Hammers (Sledge Hammers): Crack hammers are made for hard rock minerals that are larger than something you can hold.
-You can let this crack hammer reign down on the mineral or you can use it with a chisel on a softer rock.
+- Crack Hammers (Sledge Hammers): Crack hammers are made for hard rock minerals larger than you can hold.
+Let this crack hammer reign down on the mineral, or use it with a chisel on a softer rock.

 - Cross Pein Hammer: This hammer performs just like the crack hammer in that it is made to demolish larger stones.
 However, the blunt side is opposite the chisel tip.
-So, you have the ability to switch back and forth if needed.
+So you can switch back and forth if needed.

 These varying types of rock hammers allow you to handle different measures of minerals when the time comes.
-So, before you leave your home for the day you will want to figure out the type of stones or rocks you wish to seek out.
+So, before you leave your home for the day, you will want to determine the type of stones or rocks you wish to seek out.

 Do not use another hammer on these rock hammers.
-While there are chisel tips on the other side of some of these rock hammers, they can still become chipped.
-This happens because both hammers may be made from steel and this causes conflict.
+While there are chisel tips on the other side of some of these rock hammers, they can still be chipped.
+This happens because both hammers may be made from steel, and this causes conflict.

 - Estwing Rock Pick Hammer 13 oz.

 The Estwing Rock Pick Hammer 13 oz.
 (Amazon link) is built for a more detailed job.
-Because it is 13 ounces, you can control where you crack the stone a bit better.
-This piece is all-in-one and the grip on the handle is meant to keep the rock hammer in your hands at all times.
+Because it is 13 ounces, you can better control where you crack the stone.
+This piece is all-in-one, and the grip on the handle is meant to keep the rock hammer in your hands at all times.

 The Shock Reduction Grip promises to reduce vibrations by 70%.
-This rock hammer also has a chisel-tip to switch in between jobs when you need it.
+This rock hammer also has a chisel tip to switch between jobs when needed.

-This is so that you do not have to worry about grabbing another tool while you are in the moment.
+This is so that you do not have to worry about grabbing another tool while in the moment.

 - Estwing Rock Pick Hammer 22 oz.